Hsabonchi/JS/README.md

       -   A type is a name for a collection of related values (same kind).

       ▶ undefined :
+              The value of an uninitialized variable is undefined

       ▶ Boolean :
          ▶ Boolean: logical values, that is, either True of False.
 0 or 1.